 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

 (1) UN Sustainable Development Goals

-As indicated above, the sub-fund commits to investing a minimum proportion of the portfolio in companies that contribute to the UN Sustainable Development Goals to support sustainable development.
+The sub-fund commits to investing a minimum proportion of the portfolio in companies that contribute to the UN Sustainable Development Goals to support sustainable development.